1998 ICC KnockOut Trophy final

-The 1998 ICC KnockOut Trophy (officially known as Wills International Cup, also known as Mini World Cup) was a One Day International (ODI) cricket tournament held in Bangladesh.
+The 1998 ICC KnockOut Trophy (officially known as Wills International Cup) was a One Day International (ODI) cricket tournament held in Bangladesh.
 It was the first tournament apart from the World Cups to involve all Test playing nations.
 The winners of the Knock-out stage—India, South Africa, Sri Lanka and Indies—reached the semi-finals.
 South Africa made their way to the final by defeating Sri Lanka in the first semi-final by 92 runs; the match was reduced to 39 overs per innings due to rain.
 In the second semi-final, West Indies defeated India by six wickets, and qualified for the final.

 The tournament's final was played on 1 November 1998 at the Bangabandhu National Stadium, Dhaka.
 West Indies scored 245 all out in 49.3 overs; Philo Wallace scored 103 runs and Jacques Kallis took five wickets for 30 runs.
 South Africa achieved the target in 47 overs losing 6 wickets.
-Hansie Cronje and Mike Rindel scored 61 not out and 49 runs respectively.
+Hansie Cronje and Mike Rindel scored 61* and 49 runs respectively.
 South Africa won the inaugural edition of the tournament by four wickets.
 Kallis was named man of the match in the final, and man of the tournament.

-Route to the Final
+Route to the final

 Knock-out stage

 A total of eight matches were played in the tournament.
 The opening match was a pre-quarterfinal, played between New Zealand and Zimbabwe on 24 October 1998.
 New Zealand won the match and made their way to the quarterfinals where they faced Sri Lanka.
 South Africa, Sri Lanka, India and West Indies defeated England, New Zealand, Australia and Pakistan respectively in the quarterfinals, and qualified for the semi-finals.